Hizoul/resub-persist/README.md

 By using the `autoSave` function you can let the persist function get called automatically!
 Thanks to it using resub's classic subscription function under the hood you can, if needed, specify for which keys the autosave should be executed.
-The function returns the subscription-id with which you can manually unsubscribe from the store itself.
+The function returns the subscription-id with which you can manually unsubscribe from the store itself, and hence stop the autoSaving.

 ```ts
   import { autoSave } from "resub-persist"